The Contingency Approach In Management: Definition, Characteristics & Benefits

 Tailoring Training and Development Programs

 HR can use the contingency approach to design training and development programs that are aligned with the specific needs of different departments, teams, or individual employees.
-For example, leadership training programs can be customized based on the leadership styles that are most effective in different organizational contexts.
+For example, leadership training programs can be customised based on the leadership styles that are most effective in different organisational contexts.

 Flexible Recruitment Strategies